-Second, ATL03 classifies each downlinked photon event as being either likely signal or background using two approaches: a histogramming method (Section 5.1), and a photon weighting method (Section 5.2).
-These algorithms are described in detail in this section.
-The goal of the histogramming photon classification is to reduce the volume of data that the subsequent higher-level data products must analyze.
-The goal of the photon weighting approach is to provide a metric of relative photon density.
-Finally, the surface-specific higher-level data products generate precise ellipsoidal heights from the identified signal photon events.
+Second, ATL03 classifies each downlinked photon event as being either likely signal or background.
+This algorithm is described in detail in this section.
+The goal of this photon classification is to reduce the volume of data that the subsequent higher-level data products must analyze.
+Finally, these surface-specific higher-level data products generate precise ellipsoidal heights from the identified signal photon events.
 These precise, surface-specific heights are used to satisfy the ultimate goals of the ICESat-2 mission.